-- 2 May 2014: "Framing politically the uses of parity and diversity in contemporary France: between republicanism, recognition and neoliberalism, what is the point with equality?" by Réjane Sénac (Sciences Po and Nuffield Visiting Fellow), Discussant Lois McNay (TBC).
+- 30 May 2014, 5.15pm: 'Parity and Diversity in Contemporary France: Equality in Questions' by Réjane Sénac (Sciences Po and Nuffield Visiting Fellow), Discussant Lois McNay.
+Chair: Rainbow Murray (Queen Mary).
 Maison Française d’Oxford.

 - May 2014 (Date TBC): Conference on Bayard’s seminal work: ''L'Etat en Afrique’: 25 years on', Oxford, organised by Ricardo Soares.

 - 19/20 June 2014: Graduate conference “Crossing Borders: Immigration, Race and Ethnicity in Comparative Perspectives” with UCLA and BGSSS (Humboldt+WZB).
 Organisers: Mirna Safi and Adrian Favell.
 Oxford participants: Gwen Sasse, Nicole Martin, Gerda Hooijer.
 At Sciences Po.

 - 19/20 June 2014: Second Graduate Conference in political theory, Sciences Po, Keynote: Professor Jeremy Waldron.